PLC is large enough to provide a wealth of opportunities, yet small enough for each individual girl to be known, cared for and valued.

 • Work experience and job skills workshops

-• SILK (Service, Initiative, Leadership, Knowledge), which includes Peer Links, “Big Sister, Little Sister”, Year 7 camp leadership, House magazines, and sports coaching
+• SILK (Service, Initiative, Leadership, Knowledge), which includes “Big Sister, Little Sister”, Year 7 camp leadership and House magazines

 • A two-day Participation in Politics (PIP) program exploring our democratic society